 Based on Mike’s novel of the same name its set within the suburb of Ponsonby, Auckland where Mike was once a clergyman and star’s the captivating Rawiri Paratene as Arthur, the barefoot, self proclaimed Second Son of God who might quite possibly have a direct line to God.
 Keep the tissues handy, and enjoy.

 Now, my rhythmically challenged five year old son, who has seen approximately six music videos in his life, has told me when it comes to dancing he’s only doing breakdancing moves from now on.
-So, it is a must in my house this week to MY SKY Turn it Loose (Thursday 18th August, 8.30pm) so my budding little B-boy can be inspired by the world’s best hip hop dancers.
+So, it is a must in my house this week to remote record Turn it Loose (Thursday 18th August, 8.30pm) so my budding little B-boy can be inspired by the world’s best hip hop dancers.
 Competing to be the next world champion (2007), these truly remarkable athletes have equally amazing personal stories to tell.
 This was a film festival circuit favourite, don’t miss it.

 If you’re a fan of hard hitting Brazilian films then try Last Stop 174 (Tuesday 23rd August 8.30pm) written by Bráulio Mantovani (City of God) and directed by one of Brazil’s most accomplished filmmakers, Bruno Baretto.
 Based on the true story of a young street kid who hijacked a bus full of people in Rio De Janeiro 2000, Last Stop 174 examines how an innocent child becomes one of the most memorable Brazilian criminals in recent times.